Mojo Marinade

 Instructions

-1. Mix the mojo marinade: Add the olive oil, orange, lemon & lime zest & freshly squeezed juice to a medium bowl or jar with the garlic, honey, oregano, ground cumin, kosher salt & ground black pepper.
+1. Mix the mojo marinade: Add the olive oil, orange, lemon and lime zest and freshly squeezed juice to a medium bowl or jar with the garlic, honey, oregano, ground cumin, kosher salt and ground black pepper.
 Whisk or shake to combine.
 Set aside, or store in an airtight container in the refrigerator for up to 5 days.
 Mojo marinade shown in a small jar atop a light blue surface.
 A halved lime & orange wedge in the foreground, & a halved lemon in the background.

 2. Marinate: Pour the mojo marinade over your meat or veggies of choice.
 Cover and marinate in the refrigerator for the recommended marinating time (see Recipe Notes, below).Chicken thighs in mojo marinade in a large glass bowl atop a light blue surface.